NietzscheKadse/XeetEntfernierer/README.md

 # Disclaimer

 This script *should* not delete anything you do not want, I use it rather often, but I'm not responsible for any issues.
-Use at your own risk if the 1% of failure concerns you.
+Use at your own risk if the 1% chance of failure concerns you.

 I, Kadse, heavily modified the script heavily from Lyfhael's "DeleteTweets" (Found at https://github.com/Lyfhael/DeleteTweets) since it stopped working.
 I am not a JS-Expert, so there is a risk of issues, be aware of that.